jahvi/generator-htmlemail/README.md

 Used in the generated `package.json` file as the name of the project, by default this is the folder name.

 #### [?]
+What template do you want to use?

+Enter the URL of the boilerplate HTML file you want to use for your email, this can be the "raw" version of a github file or gist.
+Defaults to a modified version of [HTML Email Boilerplate](http://htmlemailboilerplate.com/).

+#### [?]
 What's your production domain?

 Used by the premailer task to rewrite your assets url, e.g: